Get a Free Case Evaluation. No Fee Unless We Win. Call or Text 503-222-6333

 2. Your Employment Records

 If you have missed work and/or will miss work in the future as a result of your accident, then your employment records will be important evidence as well.
 In both Oregon and Washington, accident victims can recover just compensation for their lost earnings and loss of future earning capacity.
+These records help quantify financial damages and are a key component of evidence in truck accident cases.

 3. Your Personal Notes